 I pulled - and the harder I pulled, the faster Pal went.
-I was eventually pulling so hard that his head was all the way back and I could see his denture work.
+I was eventually pulling so hard that his head was all the way back and I could see unwholesome details of his denture work.

 The cigarette blew out of my mouth, my feet slipped from the stirrups, and I was clutching Pal for dear life as I repeatedly ducked to avoid being decapitated by low overhanging tree branches.

-When I glanced ahead and saw the tall fence that surrounded the stables, my pathetically brief life flashed before my eyes.
+When I glanced ahead (through blurred double vision) and saw the tall fence that surrounded the stables, my pathetically brief life flashed before my eyes.
 If I wasn't so terrified I would have screamed - - my scream was merely a silent gesture of farewell.

 I opened my eyes after enduring a hard and sudden thump and saw a cloud of dust.
 We had successfully leaped over the fence and were now galloping toward the barn.
 I didn't have time to thank God that the door was open.
 In another instant we were inside, in total darkness, and Pal didn't stop until we nearly plunged into the opposite wall.

-I slid off of that horse onto skinny legs that were weaker than two strands of spaghetti.
+I slid off of that horse onto skinny legs that were weaker than two strands of over-cooked spaghetti.
+My knobby knees were knocking.
 I was shaking like a pansy in a zephyr and it took all my effort to emerge from the barn.